 In the US, the electrical power passing through is 120 volt, alternating current and single phase.
 However, the voltage does not maintain a steady voltage stream of 120 volt.
 The voltage fluctuates from 0 to 169 volts.
 Since, all electronics are powered by this volt, during a power surge they are the first victim.

 During the power surge, the voltage rises above 169 volts and that’s when the magic happens… the evil kind of magic involving sparks.
 This spike in voltage releases an arc of current that goes through the appliances and generates heat.
 This damages the circuit board and the appliance’s electrical components.

-Since this surge is small and repeats one after the other, the appliances blow out.
-In some cases, the appliances might work but repeated use of them in similar conditions can erode their internal mechanism.
+Since, this surge is small and repeats one after the other, the appliances blow out.
+In some cases, the appliances might work but repeated use of the in similar conditions can erode their internal mechanism.
 In other cases, the wires burn out making the appliance completely useless.
-This shortens the electronics and appliances lifespan.
+This shortens the electronics and appliances life span.

 The Source of Power Surges

 Now that you know what happens to your appliances after a power surge, let’s get to know the source of the surge.
 There are three scenarios that can cause a power surge:

 - The most common cause – Lightning